Sites beyond DACHAU

 ARRIVING IN DACHAU

 A new indirect route, dictated by the realias of war and distorted logistics, took another four additional days to reach Munich in the first instance and then to lead a train to Dachau.
 By the very morning of April 23, 1945, when the ‘train of death’ left Nammering station on its 16th day on the road, the Buchenwald camp had been liberated for twelve days and the roads and railway lines of the collapsing Third Reich had been dramatically crowded with sorrow processions of the forcibly ‘evacuated’ prisoners of the Nazi camps, which would become history as the ‘death marches’.
 The generally recognized historical sources indeed give us two dates of the arrival of the infamous ‘train of death’ from the Munich direction to the facility of the Dachau camp: April 27 and April 28, one and two days before the liberation of the camp respectively.
 The May 1945 investigation report of the US 7th army designated the afternoon of April 28 and the number of other acknowledged sources denominated nighttime between April 27 and 28.
-In reference to the total number of victims, who lost their lives during the doomed three-week trip in the face of poor sanitation, lack of provision and water, the modern second-sources historiography and the official data of the Dachau museum are in the consensus of the opinion that no more than 800 exhausted prisoners of 3100 who had left Nammering on April 23, were still alive and left the deadly train five days later.
+In reference to the total number of victims, who lost their lives during the doomed three-week trip in the face of poor sanitation, lack of provision and water, the modern second-sources historiography and the official data of the Dachau museum is in the consensus of the opinion that no more than 800 exhausted prisoners of 3100 who had left Nammering on April 23, were still alive and left the deadly train five days later.